Join Digital Marketing Foundation MasterClass worth Rs 1999 FREE

 If it is closer to the customer, there is a higher chance of being bought.

 The organization must always be in the habit of reviewing the exact location where a product is sold.
 Sometimes, a change of location can significantly increase the sales of the product.
-There are many different ways of selling a product, but they all depend on the type of product that a company is manufacturing.
+There are many different ways of selling a product, but they all depend on the type of product that a company manufactures.

-4. Promotion in 7 P’s of Marketing
+4. 7 P’s of Marketing: Promotion

-Promotion is the process of finding a target audience, recognition of the brand, establishing the quality of services being offered to the customers.
+Promotion is the process of finding a target audience, recognition of the brand, and establishing the quality of services being offered to the customers.

 There has to be perfect or close to perfect between promotion and positioning.
 Different promotional events are used by organizations to increase awareness of the goods and services offered.